-When it comes to writing about mental health, Matt Haig is right up there at the top.
-His 2015 memoir, Reasons to Stay Alive, his 2015 memoir about depression, soared up the UK bestseller charts, and his newest book – Notes on a Nervous Planet – is worth your while to nab a copy of.
+When it comes to writing about mental health, Matt Haig is one of the best authors of our time.
+Reasons to Stay Alive, his 2015 memoir about depression, soared up the bestseller charts, and Notes on a Nervous Planet is one of the best books about anxiety.

-It makes sense.
 We sleep with our phones next to us, notifications send our hearts racing, and traumatic news stories are more visible and fast-moving than ever.
 It’s increasingly normal to find it hard to sit still without distraction.
 We struggle to slow down.
 And it’s certainly easy to find things to worry about.
 Matt writes:

 “I worry about people being in prison for crimes they didn’t do.
 I worry about human rights abuses.
 I worry about prejudice and politics and pollution and the world my children and their entire generation are inheriting from us.
 I worry about all the species going extinct because of humans.
 I worry about my carbon footprint.
 I worry about all the pain in the world that I am not actively able to stop.
 I worry about how much I’m wrapped up in myself, which makes me even more wrapped up in myself.”

-We browse social media for some mindless relaxation, but we often stay on it into the realms of comparison and self-doubt.
+We browse social media for some mindless relaxation, but that can quickly turn into comparison and self-doubt.
 One of my favourite quotes from the book is this paragraph:

 “You will be happy when every photo of yourself gets 10,000 likes on Instagram.
 You will be happy when you have transcended earthly woes.
 You will be happy when you are at one with the universe.
 You will be happy when you are the universe.
 You will be happy when you are a god.
 You will be happy when you are the god to rule all gods.
 You will be happy when you are Zeus.
 In the clouds above Mount Olympus, commanding the sky.
 Maybe.
 Maybe.
 Maybe.”

-Notes on a Nervous Planet is an easy read, divided into bite-sized chapters that you can consume a few of at time during your day.
+Notes on a Nervous Planet is an easy read, divided into bite-sized chapters that you can consume a few of at a time.
 I read it over the space of about a week, leaving time between reading sessions to look at my own life and how I was feeling.

 The book got me asking: